perladvent/perldotcom/content/article/quoting-the-shell.md

 	}
 ```

-It looks like it works (although I wouldn't be my life on it):
+It looks like it works (although I wouldn't bet my life on it based on my performance with this task so far):

 ```
 alpaca.pl